migupl/drop-photo-get-exif-data/README.md

 ### Attributes

-The Web Component allows a *helperText* attribute with the text to display.
+The Web Component allows a *drag-text* attribute with the text to display.
 The default is "Drop files here".

 By example, the following code